-I am pleased to present the Bank of Queensland Limited (BOQ or BOQ Group) Tax Report for the year ended 31 August 2022 (2022 year).
+I am pleased to present the Bank of Queensland Limited (BOQ or BOQ Group) Tax Report for the year ended 31 August 2024 (2024 year).
 This Tax Report is published on a voluntary basis and meets the requirements set out in the Australian Board of Taxation's Voluntary Tax Transparency Code.

-BOQ is a supporter of tax transparency, and prides itself on having open and honest relationships with the tax regulators in all jurisdictions in which it operates.
+BOQ is a supporter of tax transparency, and prides itself on having open, cooperative and professional relationships with the tax regulators in all jurisdictions in which it operates.
 BOQ takes its tax compliance responsibilities seriously and has policies and procedures in place to satisfy tax obligations in a lawful manner.

 BOQ makes a wide range of tax-related payments to tax authorities in Australia and New Zealand (NZ).
-In addition to income tax, BOQ is also subject to fringe benefits tax (FBT), goods and services tax (GST) and payroll tax.
+In addition to income tax, BOQ is subject to fringe benefits tax (FBT), goods and services tax (GST) and payroll tax.
 BOQ also collects and pays 'pay as you go' (PAYG) taxes on behalf of its employees.
 Stamp duty and withholding taxes are also collected and paid on behalf of customers and investors.

-In the 2022 financial year, the BOQ Group paid \$214 million in taxes and collected \$290 million in taxes (refer to Page 6 for composition).
-BOQ's tax expense for accounting purposes of \$199 million represents an effective tax rate of 31.9 per cent.
+In the 2024 financial year, the BOQ Group paid \$274 million in taxes and collected \$298 million in taxes (refer to Page 6 for composition).
+BOQ's income tax expense for accounting purposes of \$154 million represents an effective tax rate of 35.1 per cent.

 Consistent with prior years, the BOQ effective tax rate remains above the corporate tax rate of 30 per cent.
-For the 2022 year, this is largely due to capital note distributions and the loss arising from the sale of the St Andrew's Group, which are treated as non-deductible for tax purposes.
+For the 2024 year, this is primarily attributable to the interest payable on Capital Notes, which is non-deductible for tax purposes.

 As a financial institution, a number of BOQ's products are classified as input taxed supplies (e.g. deposit accounts and loans) for GST purposes.
 As a result, GST is not included in amounts charged to customers (e.g. fees and interest) and BOQ is unable to recover input tax credits for the GST included in the price of purchases related to making these input taxed supplies.
 BOQ also makes supplies that are taxable (subject to GST).
 BOQ can recover the full amount of GST incurred on inputs related to taxable supplies.
 As a result of the mix of BOQ's business operations, GST is ordinarily a cost borne by BOQ.
-In the 2022 year, BOQ incurred \$46 million of GST that it was unable to recover.
+In the 2024 year, BOQ incurred \$50 million of GST that it was unable to recover.

-In addition, for the personal income tax year ended 30 June 2022, \$124 million of PAYG withholding taxes were remitted to the Australian Taxation Office (ATO) on behalf of BOQ employees.
+In addition, for the personal income tax year ended 30 June 2024, \$127 million of PAYG withholding taxes were remitted to the Australian Taxation Office (ATO) on behalf of BOQ employees.